kailey16/spacevoyager-backend/README.md

  - dynamically communicating with multiple NASA APIs by fetching with Restclient gem
  - To start the whole application, please clone both of spacevoyager-backend and spacevoyager-frontend.

+### To start the whole application, please clone both of spacevoyager-backend and spacevoyager-frontend.
+You can find frontend at: https://github.com/kailey16/spacevoyager-frontend

 ### To start this backend repository:
 1. open and run 'bundle install'
 2. run 'rails s -p 3001'